 The Materials (マテリアル Materiaru) are programs of the "Eternal Ring" of System Unbreakable Dark (U-D) in the Portable continuity.
 They, along U-D, were written long time ago in the Ancient Belka, originally used to take possession of the powers of the Book of Darkness, but were sealed by the Book (probably the Defense Program) in return.The nature of the Materials is similar to that of the Wolkenritter, and their existence can slightly be felt by Reinforce in the past.
 However, they were not materialized until the Defense Program is destroyed.
 Each of their materialized forms is a copy of one of the mages who defeated the Defense Program.
-In The Battle of Aces, they are misidentified as three special "dark fragments" created by the Defense Program's regeneration.
-In The Gears of Destiny, it is revealed they are actually materialized due to the unsealing (regeneration) of the system Unbreakable Dark.
+In The Battle of Aces, they are misidentified as three special "Dark Pieces" created by the Defense Program's regeneration.
+In The Gears of Destiny, it is revealed they are actually materialized due to the regeneration of the system Unbreakable Dark.

-Breakout Character: In The Battle of Aces, even if Stern and Dearche were Final Bosses, all of them were minor enemies and color swapped copies of the protagonists with their abilities and magic color.
+Breakout Character: In The Battle of Aces, even if Stern and Dearche were Final Bosses, all of them were minor enemies and palette swapped copies of the protagonists with their abilities and magic color.
 In The Gears of Destiny, they are major characters with their own fighting style, own magic color, own moves and developded personalities.
-The Materials appear as major characters in Magical Girl Lyrical Nanoha INNOCENT, and as main characters in The Gears of Destiny Drama CDs and in the manga Magical Girl Lyrical Nanoha A's Portable - The Gears of Destiny - Material Musume.
+The Materials appear as major characters in Magical Girl Lyrical Nanoha INNOCENT, and as main characters in The Gears of Destiny Drama CDs and in the gag manga Magical Girl Lyrical Nanoha A's Portable - The Gears of Destiny - Material Musume.

 Humanoid Abomination: They are remnants of the Book of Darkness' berserk protection program that have taken human forms.
 In a way, they are similar to Hayate's guardian knights.

 Mythology Gag: In Material Musume, they wear the same clothes as their originals.
-Dearche wears Hayate's pullover, Stern wears Nanoha's outfit from The Movie 1st, but with different colors, and Levi wears Fate's dress from the same movie, but with long sleeves.
+Dearche wears Hayate's pullover, but in yellow, Stern wears Nanoha's outfit from The Movie 1st, but with different colors, and Levi wears Fate's dress from the same movie, but with long sleeves.
 Before that, she wears a Sacred Heart costume.

-Secret Character: In B.O.A.
+Secret Character: In B.o.A.
 The three Materials must be unlocked by clearing the story modes of their three "component" characters with all the Warning battles and can only be used in player vs. computer game modes.

 To unlock Material-S as a playable character, complete Nanoha, Vita, and Zafira's story routes.